Chart Color Schemes

 Branyan has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 11 potential impactful projects.
-Key ones are The Ridge on Branyan, Bundaberg GHAG Solar PV Park, Vitwood Branyan Estate, and Branvale Estate.
-Below is a list detailing those likely to be most relevant.
+Area infrastructure changes significantly influence performance.
+AreaSearch identified 11 potential impact projects: The Ridge on Branyan, Bundaberg GHAG Solar PV Park, Vitwood Branyan Estate, Branvale Estate.
+Below details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.